sstsimulator/sst-macro/docs/manual/manual.md

 port install clang-devel
 ````

-MacPorts will place the Clang compilers in /opt/local/bin.
+MacPorts will place the Clang compilers in `/opt/local/bin`.
 Enable the devel version of Clang with:

 ````
 port select --set clang mp-clang-devel
 ````

+The Clang libraries will be placed into `/opt/local/libexec/llvm-devel/lib`, so the appropriate option to the sst-macro configure script is `--with-clang=/opt/local/libexec/llvm-devel`.

 ##### The Hard Way<a name="subsubsec:libTooling"></a>